Mathematical Models for Infectious Disease Dynamics22 February - 05 March 2021Wellcome Genome Campus, UK

 Learn the latest techniques for modelling infectious disease dynamics and control in humans, animals or plants

-The last two decades has seen a huge rise in the use of mathematical modelling across all areas of infectious disease research, from microbiology and pathogen evolution, through to large-scale epidemiology and public health.
+The last two decades has seen a huge rise in the use of mathematical modelling across all areas of infectious disease research, from microbiology and pathogen evolution, through to large-scale epidemiology and public health, including most recently the Covid-19 pandemic.
 Professionals in these fields are now exposed to a wide range of models, often without receiving appropriate training.

 What will I learn on the course?